 Drugs can come with a plethora of strange side effects, especially those that are illegal.
 What if a drug led you to think that everyone was a robot or that your skin was covered in insects?
 Wouldn’t you stop?

-The obvious answer is yes, but even with the most uncomfortable and dangerous symptoms, our Pompano drug rehab knows all too well that this usually doesn’t keep drug addicts from getting their fix.
+The obvious answer is yes, but even with the most uncomfortable and dangerous symptoms, our Pompano Beach drug rehab knows all too well that this usually doesn’t keep drug addicts from getting their fix.
 While symptoms like increased energy and focus are well-known, a concerning phenomenon known as meth mites is absolutely something to be wary of before trying methamphetamine.
 If allowed to persist, this form of drug abuse can continue to destroy all aspects of a person’s wellness, including both their physical and mental health.

 Meth, or methamphetamine, is a drug that stimulates the central nervous system.
-Meth was originally developed for medical purposes but its highly addictive nature and strong potency make it dangerous for everyday use.
+Meth was originally developed for medical purposes, but it has a highly addictive nature and strong potency, making it dangerous for everyday use.
 Although it may still be prescribed by a doctor on occasion, meth is mostly sold on the street and abused illegally.
 Meth typically comes in the form of a white powder that can be smoked, snorted, or injected.
 Crystal meth is a specific type of meth that comes in glass-like fragments and has similar effects.
 In 2017 about 1.6 million people in the United States had used meth within the past year.1

 What Are Meth Mites?

 Meth mites, meth bugs, ice mites, or crank bugs are the names designated for the imaginary bugs that methamphetamine users believe are on and under their skin while on the drug.
 Meth mites are a result of a hallucination specifically called formication that is perceived through a sense of touch and sometimes sight.
 This sensation is so overwhelming that meth users will engage in intense itching and skin picking to try for relief.